ftccats/ftccats.github.io/CADWithPTC.md

-If you want to start to CAD, these are the necessary materials Necessary materials:
+In order to start cadding, you need to make sure to have the necessary materials.
 In general, every kid needs a non-entry level laptop for good experience, mainly the software needs 3D capable graphics card with OpenGL support.
 For a full list, [click here.][Full list]

 [Full list]:http://support.ptc.com/partners/hardware/current/support.htm